Images provided by Brendan Shyrane and StrongMen

 As he continued to share on Instagram: “I felt that there was nobody I could talk to who truly knew how I was feeling.”

-Also explaining on Instagram the difficulty of sharing the news to his then two and half year-old daughter, Mila, as he said: “Our daughter Mila became the sole reason to get out of bed each morning.
+He said: “Our daughter Mila became the sole reason to get out of bed each morning.

 “Despite the pain and heartbreak, we had to keep going for her.”

-As he continued: “We were invited down to the hopsital as a family, and they showed us a new state of the art incubator with the money we had raised.
+As he continued: “We were invited down to the hopsital as a family, and they showed us a new state-of-the-art incubator with the money we had raised.

 “It was a great day and felt really good.”